Calendar for SACCI’s current academic year is linked below.

 SACCI’s academic year mirrors that of most public schools.

-- Our fall semester starts on the 4th Sunday in August and ends on the Sunday before Christmas.
+- Our fall semester starts in September on the 1st Sunday after Labor Day and ends before Christmas.

 - Our spring semester starts on the 1st Sunday after New Years and ends on the 1st Sunday in May.